 How HR Professionals Can Improve Their Leadership Skills

 There are lots of ways to do this (many at no or low cost).
-Here are some ideas:
+Here are some ideas from HR professionals.

-- Pick through your existing networks (family, friends, social, work, etc.) and identify a few folks you really respect who have some sort of leadership role (even if they just supervise one other person).
-Reach out to them and ask them if you can shadow them or buy them coffee (it can even be virtual) to pick their brain on some topics.
+- Pick through your existing networks (family, friends, social, work, etc.).
+Identify a few folks you really respect who have some sort of leadership role, even if they just supervise one other person.
+Reach out to them and ask them if you can shadow them or buy them coffee to pick their brain on some topics.
 Come up with some topics or questions for discussion in advance, and see if they’re open to chatting quarterly.

 - Use LinkedIn to connect with potential mentors.
 Follow a bunch of folks who post often and seem to be respected; read the posts and comments, too.
 If someone is particularly interesting to you, reach out in a private message and see if they’re open to having a conversation with you.

-- Focus on interpersonal skills: honing your “soft” skills (though I hate that phrase – these are truly essential skills) is a key to great leadership.
+- Focus on interpersonal skills.
+Honing your “soft” skills is a key to great leadership.
 Practicing humility, empathy, active listening, and similar skills are vital to leadership.

-- Free training/webinars: lots of companies offer free courses on leadership, hr, finance, etc. – a quick google search will yield lots of results, and this article goes into more detail: https://www.inc.com/larry-kim/9-places-to-learn-leadership-skills-for-free.html.
+- Free training/webinars.
+Lots of companies offer free courses on leadership, HR, finance, etc. A quick google search will yield lots of results, and this article goes into more detail.

-- Formal training: there are TONS of formal training and education options at various price points. eCornell is a great option, as are formal MBA/HR programs” – Tammi Burnett
+- Formal training.
+There are tons of formal training and education options at various price points. eCornell is a great option, as are formal MBA/HR programs.

-“I’ve found that Linkedin is a great resource for me to find information on leadership.
+“I’ve found that LinkedIn is a great resource for me to find information on leadership.
 I follow a lot of business leaders that I look up to and they often post insightful articles for their followers.
-I’ve also taken to reading leadership books occasionally, to glean things from them!” – Chris Ruddy
+I’ve also taken to reading leadership books occasionally, to glean things from them!”